 Snowflake for Predictive Modeling and Analytics

 Predictive modeling involves massive data sets coming from various sources in a variety of formats.
 The Snowflake Data Cloud serves as a secure repository that quickly and easily scales to meet the needs of predictive modeling.
 Having a fully featured centralized repository for data ensures that contributors can work together so all relevant data is going into a predictive model.
 Additionally, the Snowflake Data Cloud can process unstructured and semi-structured data with ease to facilitate predictive analytics at speed.
-It serves as a unified platform for data science that enables cross-functional teams to build scalable data preparation, and model inference pipelines to transform data into actionable business insights.
+It serves as a unified platform for data science, AI and ML that enables cross-functional teams to build scalable data preparation, and model inference pipelines to transform data into actionable business insights.

-Users can easily augment model performance with shared data sets from their own business ecosystem as well as third-party data from Snowflake Data Marketplace.
+Users can easily augment model performance with shared data sets from their own business ecosystem as well as third-party data from Snowflake Marketplace.
 And Snowflake’s partner ecosystem provides a wide range of tools and platforms to expand data analytics capabilities in the cloud.

 See Snowflake’s capabilities for yourself.
 To give it a test drive, sign up for a free trial.